 Known as Furniture City since the early 20th century, Grand Rapids is no stranger to manufacturing.
 But the region’s manufacturing base extends well beyond furniture – in fact, it ranks #1 for the most manufacturing jobs per capita of any large metropolitan area in the U.S. and The Economist calls it “the most successful intensive manufacturing city in America.”
 Here’s a brief look at the state of our manufacturing industry.

 Furniture City has evolved into a diverse manufacturing mecca

 Despite this, they are not the only titans of manufacturing in the region.
-With 120,000 manufacturing jobs and 2,500+ manufacturers in West Michigan, this is hardly a region dependent upon a handful of companies or a single industry.
+With over 140,000 manufacturing jobs and 2,500 manufacturers in West Michigan, this is hardly a region dependent upon a handful of companies or a single industry.

 What distinguishes West Michigan as an ideal region for manufacturing?
 Experts point to diversity and collaboration.

-Veneer companies, foundries, metal stampers, plastics, and wood product manufacturers, and tool & die are all part of the mix.
+Veneer companies, foundries, metal stampers, plastics, wood product manufacturers and tool & die are all part of the mix.